dankamongmen/notcurses/README.md

 <details>
   <summary>We're paying by the electron, and have no C++ compiler.
 Can we still
   enjoy Notcurses goodness?</summary>
   Some of it!
-You won't be able to build several binaries, nor the NCPP C++ wrappers, nor can you build with the OpenImageIO multimedia backend (OIIO ships C++ headers).
-You'll be able to build the main library, though, as well as <code>notcurses-demo</code> (and maybe a few other binaries).
+You won't be able to build several executables, nor the NCPP C++ wrappers, nor can you build with the OpenImageIO multimedia backend (OIIO ships C++ headers).
+You'll be able to build the main library, though, as well as <code>notcurses-demo</code> (and maybe a few other programs).
   Use <code>-DUSE_CXX=off</code>.
 </details>